-Early withdrawal from a Partner Program will have financial consequences.
-Both the \$35 application fee and the confirmation payment are non-refundable.
-Additional charges may apply.
-Before making a final decision to withdraw, you should read the Refund Policy for Partner Programs, which is reproduced as Appendix V of this handbook.
-These policies apply in all cases of early withdrawal from academic year and semester Partner Programs, regardless of the reason for withdrawal.
+Early withdrawal from a program will have financial consequences.
+Both the \$35 application fee and \$300 confirmation payment are non-refundable.
+Before making a final decision to withdraw, you should read the Refund Policy for Off-Campus Programs, which is reproduced as Appendix VI of this handbook.
+These policies apply in all cases of early withdrawal from study abroad programs, regardless of the reason for withdrawal.